andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 ```

 With the *Promise.prototype.then* method we can schedule function calls ("callbacks") for the time after the promise's state changes.
-Not only that, it also allows accesss to the object's result property via the optional argument of the callback.
+Not only that, it also allows access to the object's result property via the optional argument of the callback.

 In more detail: